 - National Science Foundation

-The GCP Crop Ontology currently provides validated names, definitions and relations for traits for eight crops: cassava, chickpea, groundnut, maize, musa, potato, rice, sorghum and wheat.
-Trait lists are being developed for common beans and cowpea.
+In 2021, GCP Crop Ontology currently provides 4,784 validated trait names with their definitions and relations and 6,297 variables for eight crops: cassava, chickpea, groundnut, maize, musa, potato, rice, sorghum and wheat.
+Trait lists are being developed for common beans and cowpea of 32 plant species.

 Links to related publications and stories